Principality of Sealand: Occupation and establishment

-1978 attack and Sealand Rebel Government
+1978 attempted coup by German mercenaries

 In August 1978, Alexander Achenbach, who described himself as the Prime Minister of Sealand, hired several German and Dutch mercenaries to lead an attack on Sealand while Bates and his wife were in Austria, invited by Achenbach to discuss the sale of Sealand.
 Achenbach had disagreed with Bates over plans to turn Sealand into a luxury hotel and casino with fellow German and Dutch businessmen.
 They stormed the platform and took Bates's son, Michael Bates, hostage.
 Michael was able to retake Sealand and capture Achenbach and the mercenaries.
 Achenbach, a German lawyer who held a Sealand passport, was charged with treason against Sealand, and was held unless he paid DM 75,000 (more than US$35,000 or £23,000).
 Germany then sent a diplomat from its London embassy to Sealand to negotiate for Achenbach's release.
 Roy Bates relented after several weeks of negotiations and subsequently claimed that the diplomat's visit constituted de facto recognition of Sealand by Germany.

 Following his repatriation, Achenbach and Gernot Pütz proclaimed a government in exile, sometimes known as the Sealand Rebel Government or Sealandic Rebel Government, in Germany.